teleject/creatingonlineconferences.com/src/pages/contact.md

 permalink: /contact/index.html
 ---

-Our you’re an event organizer and want some inisght n how to run an event?
+Our you’re an event organizer and want some inisght into how to run an event?
 A speaker that wants to know what tips to put on an online presentation?
 Drop us a line

 <form name="contact" method="POST" data-netlify="true">
   <p>